Habitica Alternatives for Adults (No RPG, 2026)

 3. Way of Life: Journal-style log

-Way of Life is the simplest of the alternatives.
-A red, green, or yellow dot per habit per day, plotted on a calendar.
-No streak counter, no chain, no game.
+Way of Life is the simplest option on this list: a red, green, or yellow dot per habit per day, plotted on a calendar, with no streak counter, no chain, and no game.
 The display is the historical record itself.
+For a Habitica user who wanted a habit log they can review without any motivational machinery in the way, this is the minimalist endpoint, closer to a paper bullet journal than a productivity app.

 4. Done: Power-user tracking without RPG